kgiszewski/LearnUmbraco7/Chapter 18 - Creating a Package/02 - Create a NuGet Package.md

 * Developers won't have to commit your package to source control
 * Extra exposure and install options for your package if both the built-in and NuGet versions are available

 What follows next is a guide on how to a process to create packages on demand.
-Thanks to Tom Fulton for setting this up initially.

 ##NuGet Package Format##
 As with the built-in method, a NuGet package is pretty much just files and a manifest zipped together into a `.nupkg` file.